Changes to 2020 Area Cleanup

 Why can’t I have Area Cleanup during the same time every year?

-As we all know, most residents prefer a spring and fall cleanup.
-To try and meet this desire, our board made the decision to ask staff to develop a schedule to allow areas in the District to have a spring and fall cleanup.
+Most residents prefer a spring and fall cleanup.
+To try and meet this desire, our Administrative Control Board made the decision to ask staff to develop a schedule to allow areas in the District to have a spring and fall cleanup.

-In order to stay within budget guidelines and the six-month window, the location where we start and end each year rotates counterclockwise to allow each area in our service district the opportunity to use the services during the fall and spring during the rotation schedule.
+In order to stay within budget guidelines, and the six-month window, the location where we start and end each year rotates counterclockwise to allow each area in our service district the opportunity to use the services during the fall and spring during the rotation schedule.

 With over 85,000 households within our District boundaries, this is a monumental challenge.
-Please see this link for the rotation that has occurred in the past: Rotation Calendar

 Why can’t I have the container for more than one day?